Are you wanting to prepare your pelvic floor for birth?

 Are you wanting to prepare for your postpartum recovery while you're pregnant?

 Yes?
 I can't wait to show you how...

 Get started now!

-A 5 module online program created by a perinatal pelvic health physiotherapist to guide you step by step to understand and connect to your pelvic floor in pregnancy so that you feel confident and prepared physically AND mentally for birth which will give you a head start on your postpartum recovery!
+Bump to Birth is an online course created by a perinatal pelvic health physiotherapist to guide you step by step to understand and connect to your pelvic floor and core in pregnancy so that you feel confidence and prepared physically AND mentally for birth which will give you a head start on your postpartum recovery!

 Anita Lambert, PT, MSc (PT), BKin (Hon), NCPT

 Hi, I'm Anita Lambert the creator of the Bump to Birth course, owner of Holistic Health Physiotherapy and co-host of the To Birth & Beyond podcast.
 I'm a mom of two, a pelvic health and orthopaedic physiotherapist with a focus on prenatal and postpartum care and am one of the select few physiotherapists in Canada to complete advanced labour doula training which blends orthopaedic physiotherapy expertise and birth doula support.

 I'm passionate about helping you connect more with your body including pelvic floor plus keep you active and comfortable during pregnancy while you prepare for birth which will give you a head start on your postpartum recovery.